Yuanzhe-Liu/Yuanzhe-Liu.github.io/_pages/about.md

 ---

-* My name is Yuanzhe Liu.
-I am a sixth-year Ph.D.
-Job Market Candidate in the [Department of Economics](https://www.econ.ucsb.edu/) at [UCSB](https://www.ucsb.edu/).
+* My name is Yuanzhe Liu, and I am job market candidate in the [Department of Economics](https://www.econ.ucsb.edu/) at [UCSB](https://www.ucsb.edu/), currently on the job market.
 <!--* Here is my CV: [Curriculum Vitae](/files/CV.pdf).-->

-* My research interest lies in the field of Macroeconomics, Computational Economics, and Econometrics.
+* My research interest lies in the field of Macroeconomics, Computational Economics, and Bayesian Econometrics.

 * I received my Bachelor's degree in RIT and Master's degree in UW-Madison .

+My name is Yuanzhe Liu, and I am a job market candidate in the Department of Economics at UCSB.
+My research focuses on leveraging Deep Learning and Reinforcement Learning techniques to solve dynamic stochastic models, particularly Heterogeneous Agent models, and applying likelihood-free Bayesian inference.

 <!--<div align="center">-->